edgard/murailobot/memory-bank/progress.md

 - Implemented partial success handling for batch operations rather than all-or-nothing approach
 - Added statistical reporting (processed/saved counts) to batch operations
 - Introduced dedicated timeout contexts for long-running AI operations
-- Refined AI prompts to explicitly guide output formatting and prevent unwanted mimicry of input structure.
+- Refined AI prompts to explicitly guide output formatting and prevent unwanted mimicry of input structure. `MentionSystemInstructionHeader` is now parameterized. `ProfileAnalyzerSystemInstruction` has strict guidelines for content generation, especially regarding trait quality and preservation of existing data.
 - Decided to enrich configuration at runtime with data fetched after initialization (e.g., BotInfo via `GetMe`).
+- Decision to perform a full dead code audit has been completed, leading to a cleaner `store.go`.
+- Reinforced the practice of ensuring all code components have clear usage.